SeunA88/Analysis-of-Northwind-Traders-Datasets-Using-Power-BI/README.md

 ----

+- Data Modelling: This gives an insight into the relationship among the 7 datasets used for this analysis.
+Find below the data model for the datasets.

 ![](project_dashboard.png)
 ---

 ## Conclusion
-In the two tasks above, Data visulaization tools and DAX were used to communicate insights that can be useful in targeting and focusing on specific client types and campaigns that can help in maximizing the number of prospective clients to sign up for term deposits with the bank.
+By interacting with the dashboard above, more insights can be generated from the Northwind traders datasets and by studying the inter relatonship among the datasets as shown in the data model, diverse analytical understanding and judgements can be made.
+All these insights will help in maximizing the profitability and overall success of Northwind Traders business.